 The fruit (acorns) are edible and often used to make a flour, or may be toasted.
 It is an important food source for free range pig breeders.

-Holly Oak is a slow growing long lived tree and some trees that are hundreds of years old have spreads of over 140 feet (43 m).
-Definitely one to plant for future generations.
+Holly Oak is a slow growing long lived tree, and some trees that are hundreds of years old have spreads of over 140 feet (43 m).
+Definitely one to plant for the enjoyment of future generations.

 Quick Growing and Care Guide